-All our children at Walter Infant School are entitled to Quality First Teaching.
+All our children at Walter Infant School and Nursery are entitled to Quality First Teaching.
 We aim to provide for all children so that they achieve as highly as they can in English according to their individual abilities.
 We will identify which pupils, or groups of pupils are under-achieving and take steps to improve their attainment.
-Children working at 'Greater Depth' (exceeding age related expectations) will be identified and suitable learning challenges provided.
+Children working at 'Greater Depth' (exceeding age-related expectations) will be identified and suitable learning challenges provided.
 Differentiation is key to allowing all children to achieve across a range of abilities.
+We advocate the use of Bloom's Taxonomy (Appendix D) to help teachers to plan and resource their lessons.
+Bloom's Taxonomy provides a model for learning.
+It demonstrates how children can learn through a process of knowledge to developing skills and higher order thinking.